99rga/php-fcm/README.md

 /*
-    Client requires Request adapter to make requests, you can use GuzzleRequestAdapter or you own implementation RequestInterface
+    Client requires Request adapter to make requests.
-*/
+    You can use GuzzleRequestAdapter or you own implementation RequestInterface */
 $guzzleRequest = new GuzzleRequestAdapter();
 $guzzleRequest->setGuzzleClient(new \GuzzleHttp\Client());